Elzubair-Dev/Ping-Pong-CPP/README.md

 # Ping-Pong-CPP
-Ping Pong game using object oriented programming paradigm with C++
+Ping Pong game using procedural paradigm with C++

 ## Note:
 1st player's buttons a, d and s